BenGyde/Data-Analyst-Portfolio/Python - Overdue forecast (Month end)/README.md

 - **Automated Forecasting**: Applies SARIMAX time-series models to predict overdue amounts for each country.
 - **Model Selection**: Chooses the best model configuration using validation metrics (MAPE and SMAPE).
 - **Actionable Outputs**: Generates forecast CSV files with confidence intervals and a summary of model performance.
-- **Retro vibes**: Based on the iconic windows 95 look to boost productivity

 ## Example Screenshot